raulpz/raulpz.github.io/Slow-DDOS Attack example/README.md

-Tackle any public facing solution.
+Let's testhow robust our infrastructure by firing Slow DDOS type of attacks.
-This will test your load balancer, your HTTPD config file, and the ability to only accept Complete HTTP headers.
+This will test your company's load balancer, your HTTPD config file, and the ability to only accept Complete HTTP headers.

+##Some Background:
 A Slow DDoS (Distributed Denial of Service) attack is a type of cyber attack where the attacker deliberately slows down the target system's performance rather than overwhelming it with a massive volume of traffic all at once.
 In simple terms:

-Traditional DDoS Attack:
+##Traditional DDoS Attack:

 Objective: Overwhelm and flood a system with a massive amount of traffic.